No two days […] are ever the same. There is always something fresh to admire. – Tom Weir

 After an exceptionally average breakfast provided by the YHA hostel (the worst value accommodation we have had so far with facilities all badly in need of an update) we set off to take on the second 20km of Loch Lomond.
 The first thing that struck us was the number of little burns tumbling down the rocks by the side of the path.

 Most of them I am certain showcased the mosses that are so special in this area, if only I knew which species they were…

 Each of them had their own special character, depending on the rocks and vegetation surrounding them.

 There were some extraordinary rock formations en route.
-Some were clearly a kind of sandstone, but others were micro-folded in the most extraordinary patterns:
+Some were clearly a kind of sandstone, but others were micro-folded in the most intricate patterns:

-But it was the rocks on the path that was a major feature of the day, huge slabs of bedrock,
+But it was the rocks on the path that were a major feature of the day, huge slabs of bedrock,

 or boulders for us to climb over and around,